learn-co-curriculum/phase-3-intro-to-ruby/README.md

-As you're learning, it's ok (and completely normal) to make mistakes: every developer that switches between languages forgets syntax (is it `.toUpperCase()` or `.upcase`) and needs to [look at the documentation][ruby docs upcase] regularly.
-The most important things are to **write code regularly** to develop your muscle memory, and trust that you'll get better with practice.
+As you're learning, it's ok (and completely normal) to make mistakes: every developer that switches between languages forgets syntax (is it `.toUpperCase()` or `.upcase`?) and needs to [look at the documentation][ruby docs upcase] regularly.
+The most important things are to **write code** to develop your muscle memory, and trust that you'll get better with practice.

 ## What is Ruby and Where Did it Come From?

 Ruby is a dynamic object-oriented, general-purpose programming language.
 It was designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.
 Matsumoto, often referred to as "Matz", first developed the idea for Ruby in the early 1990s.
-From Matz's post to the *ruby-talk* mailing list in 1999:
+From Matz's post to the _ruby-talk_ mailing list in 1999:

 > I was talking with my colleague about the possibility of an object-oriented
 > scripting language.
 I knew Perl (Perl4, not Perl5), but I didn't like it